 With performances hailed as “stellar”, “energetic,” and “excellent,” mezzo-soprano Kaylee Nichols is an artist to watch.
+She began 2021 by being named a Tennessee District Encouragement Winner for the Metropolitan Opera National Council Auditions.
 In the 2019-2020 season, she made role debuts such as Mercedes in Carmen with Chattanooga Symphony & Opera and Maddalena in Rigoletto with Opera Project Columbus.
 She also joined Nashville Opera as a member of the Mary Ragland Emerging Artist Program.
 During her residency, Ms. Nichols appeared as the Mother in Amahl and the Night Visitors, Angie in Pepito, and Mrs. Grose in Turn of the Screw.
 In the summer of 2020, Kaylee was accepted as an Active Participant in the Dandelion Opera Institute, an intensive online training program.
 She was also selected as a Participant in Fort Worth Opera's Masterclass Series and Virtual Audition Intensive with Jennifer Rowley.

 In the 2018 season, Ms. Nichols made role and house debuts such as Tisbe & Angelina (c) in La Cenerentola with Opera Project Columbus and Nashville Opera as Flora in La Traviata .
 In the concert realm, Ms. Nichols debuted with Butler Philharmonic Orchestra as the Mezzo-soprano soloist in Mozart’s Mass in C minor and Handel's Messiah.